 When same sex marriage became legally recognized in New York under the Marriage Equality Act in 2011, Rainbow Flags filled the streets in the West Village where the gay rights movement began in the city.
 The Rainbow Flags also flew all over social media.
-At the time, I remember thinking the joyful symbol was such a genius way to unify the movement.
+At the time, I remember thinking the joyful symbol was such a genius way to unify the cause.
 Apparently, it was designed to do just that.

 Parallel to the growing political success and widespread acceptance of the Pride movement, the rainbow has also grown in popularity in fashion and jewelry.
 The innocence and childlike quality of the rainbow are in-line with widespread popularity of millennial pink.